Wednesday, February 2, 2011

 It is true in the church.

 You can be looking for anything and have an emotional experience in the process.
 But, when having an emotional experience becomes the object you are seeking, then there is a problem.
-When emotion is sought in church services, the ‘feeling of having worshipped God ’ becomes more important than actually worshipping God.
+When emotion is sought in church services, the ‘feeling of having worshiped God ’ becomes more important than actually worshiping God.
 Worship God in truth.
 You may be overwhelmed with emotion and you may not.

 True worship cannot be measured by how you ‘feel’ during and after worship.
 Remember that any ‘feeling’ you can have – the devil can duplicate.
 The written word of God, scripture alone, is the solid rock on which to base your life.